-Additional PennDOT Photo License Centers Reopen
+Additional PennDOT photo license centers reopen

 - Markings on floors have been added to assist with social distancing along with signage to communicate special instructions to customers.

-As PennDOT reopens driver license and photo license centers, services will be in high demand, and customers should expect longer than normal waits.
+As driver license and photo license centers reopen, services will be in high demand, and PennDOT said customers should expect longer than normal waits.

-Customers may continue to complete various transactions and access multiple resources online at www.dmv.pa.gov.
+PennDOT's web services at www.dmv.pa.gov are available for customers to complete various transactions and access multiple resources.
 Driver and vehicle online services are available 24 hours a day, seven days a week and include driver's license, photo ID and vehicle registration renewals; driver-history services; changes of address; driver license and vehicle registration restoration letters; ability to pay driver license or vehicle insurance restoration fee; and driver license and photo ID duplicates.
 There are no additional fees for using online services.

-PennDOT will continue to evaluate these processes and will continue to reopen other locations as soon as safely possible.
-We will continue to communicate any reopening and changes with the public.
+According to PennDOT, they will continue to evaluate these processes and will continue to reopen other locations as soon as safely possible.

-More COVID-19 information is available at www.health.pa.gov.
-For more information, visit www.dmv.pa.gov or www.PennDOT.gov.